univention/univention-corporate-server/doc/manual/mail/management.rst

 Management of shared IMAP folders
 ---------------------------------

-Shared e-mail access forms the basis for cooperation in many work groups.
-In UCS, users can easily create folders in their own mailboxes and assign permissions so that other users may read e-mails in these folders or save additional e-mails in them.
+Shared email access forms the basis for cooperation in many work groups.
+In UCS, users can create folders in their own mailboxes and assign permissions so that other users may read emails in these folders or save additional emails in them.

 Alternatively, individual IMAP folders can be shared for users or user groups.
 This type of folder is described as a shared IMAP folder.
 Shared IMAP folders